-2. Primary Entrance Design.
+2. Primary Entrance Design

 For purposes of satisfying the requirements in subsections A. and B. above, "primary entrance design" shall consist of at least three of the following design elements at the primary entrance (none of which can be trademarked design features), so that the primary entrance is architecturally prominent and clearly visible from the abutting street:

-b.
-Integral planters or wing walls that incorporate landscape or seating.

-c.
-Enhanced exterior light fixtures such as wall sconces, light coves with concealed light sources, ground-mounted accent lights, or decorative pedestal lights.

-d.
-Prominent three-dimensional features, such as belfries, chimneys, clock towers, domes, spires, steeples, towers, or turrets.

-e.
-A repeating pattern of pilasters projecting from the facade wall by a minimum of eight inches or architectural or decorative columns.
+- a.
+Architectural details such as arches, friezes, tile work, murals, or moldings. - b.
+Integral planters or wing walls that incorporate landscape or seating. - c.
+Enhanced exterior light fixtures such as wall sconces, light coves with concealed light sources, ground-mounted accent lights, or decorative pedestal lights. - d.
+Prominent three-dimensional features, such as belfries, chimneys, clock towers, domes, spires, steeples, towers, or turrets. - e.
+A repeating pattern of pilasters projecting from the façade wall by a minimum of eight inches or architectural or decorative columns.

-3. Roof Design.
+3. Roof Design

 For purposes of satisfying the requirements in subsections A. and B. above, "roof design" shall consist of at least one of the following design elements, none of which can be trademarked design features:

-a.
+- a.
 Parapets with horizontal tops having height changes of at least one foot occurring horizontally no less than every 100 feet.
-(See Figure [50] 43.)
+(See Figure [50] 43.) - (i) Parapets that do not have horizontal tops must have pitched or rounded tops with a pattern that repeats or varies no less than every 100 feet. - (ii) All parapets must have detailing such as cornices, moldings, trim, or variations in brick coursing.